onsemi Research Center for Wide Bandgap Materials

 Overview

-This project established the onsemi Research Center for Wide Bandgap Materials at Stony Brook University, creating a state-of-the-art research facility dedicated to the growth and characterization of silicon carbide (SiC) materials.
-The center supports advanced semiconductor research while strengthening workforce development and industry collaboration in high-impact technology sectors.
+This project will establish the onsemi Research Center for Wide Bandgap Materials at Stony Brook University, creating a state-of-the-art research facility dedicated to the growth and characterization of silicon carbide (SiC) materials.
+The center will support advanced semiconductor research while strengthening workforce development and industry collaboration in high-impact technology sectors.

 Key Highlights

-- Established a named research center focused on silicon carbide crystal growth
+- Will establish a named research center focused on silicon carbide crystal growth

-- Built three specialized laboratory suites with dedicated preparation spaces
+- Three specialized laboratory suites with dedicated preparation spaces

-- Installed four furnaces for bulk physical vapor transport (PVT) crystal growth
+- Installation of four furnaces for bulk physical vapor transport (PVT) crystal growth

-- Added wafering, grinding, polishing, and inspection capabilities
+- Addition of wafering, grinding, polishing, and inspection capabilities

-- Equipped laboratories with advanced defect characterization tools, including X-ray topography and photoluminescence imaging
+- Will equip laboratories with advanced defect characterization tools, including X-ray topography and photoluminescence imaging

-- Created office and support space for faculty, research staff, postdoctoral fellows, and students
+- Creattion of office and support space for faculty, research staff, postdoctoral fellows, and students

 Impact

-The center provides students, researchers, and industry partners with access to cutting-edge facilities and expertise in semiconductor materials.
-It supports hands-on training in high-tech manufacturing processes, strengthens applied research capabilities, and contributes to the development of a skilled STEM workforce aligned with regional and national technology needs.
+The center will provide students, researchers, and industry partners with access to cutting-edge facilities and expertise in semiconductor materials.
+It will support hands-on training in high-tech manufacturing processes, strengthen applied research capabilities, and contribute to the development of a skilled STEM workforce aligned with regional and national technology needs.

 Timeline